programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 #### TODO: Execution

+Each cell has an 'insert mode'

+Execute a code cell by pressing the play button, or clicking a cell in executy

 #### TODO: Cell types

+It's easy to include text other than code in your notebook (e.g., markdown).

 #### Misc.
 Notes

 Importantly, all cells share information.
-So, if you define a variable in one cell, you can access it from another:
+So, if you define a variable in one cell, it will have the same value in the next cell (in the same notebook):

 {% include figure.html filename="cell-usage-annot.jpg" caption="Fig. 4 Program execution state is shared between cells." %}